kaoh/homebrew-globalplatform/README.md

 ### Uploading Bottles

 The created bottle file (`.bottle.tar.gz`)  must be collected.
 If not explicitly intended rename the ending `bottle.1.tar.gz` to just `bottle.tar.gz`.
-In general the naming ist `bottle.<revision>.tar.gz`.
+In general the naming is `bottle.<revision>.tar.gz`.
 For revision 0 `<revision>.` is empty.
 If a previous bottle of the same version exist the name will include a new revision.

 ### Tag